Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 2. Use Perfmatters to fix “Remove CSS & JS,” “Delay JavaScript,” and 25+ speed optimizations to improve your site speed.

-BONUS: Use NitroPack.io to automatically pass the Core Web Vitals assessment.
+BONUS: Use NitroPack.io to automatically pass the Core Web Vitals assessment Failed issue.
 None of the manual optimizations are required.
 NitroPack will take care of everything.
 There is a free plan available.

-Fix Core Web Vitals Assessment failed in WordPress
+How to Fix Core Web Vitals Assessment failed WordPress

 If your site is showing as Core Web Vitals Assessment Failed, then you need to improve the Core Web Vitals metrics like